web3/web3.js/docs/docs/guides/web3_plugin_guide/index.md

 ### Module Augmentation

-In order to provide typing support for the registered plugin, the plugin user must [augment the module](https://www.typescriptlang.org/docs/handbook/declaration-merging.html#module-augmentation) they're registering the plugin onto.
+In order to provide typing support for the registered plugin, the plugin user must [augment the module](https://www.typescriptlang.org/docs/handbook/declaration-merging.html#module-augmentation) they're registering the plugin with.
 In simpler terms, we must make TypeScript aware that we are modifying a module's (i.e. a package such as `web3` or `web3-eth`) interface with additional methods, properties, and/or classes.
 A good tutorial that further explains the topic can be found [here](https://www.digitalocean.com/community/tutorials/typescript-module-augmentation).

 The `registerPlugin` method exists on the `Web3Context` class, so any class that `extends` `Web3Context` has the ability to add on the plugin's additional functionality to it's interface.
 Because of this, the burden of module augmentation falls on the plugin user as Web3.js and the plugin author are unaware of the module the end user is calling `registerPlugin` on.